Descendants of Manuel I of Portugal

 King Manuel I of Portugal and the Algarves.

-The Descendants of Manuel I of Portugal, of the House of Aviz, left a lasting mark on Portuguese history and royalty, and European history and royalty as a whole.
+The descendants of Manuel I of Portugal, of the House of Aviz, left a lasting mark on Portuguese history and royalty, and European history and royalty as a whole.
 Manuel married three times, each time providing children.
-He first married Isabel of Aragon and Castile, followed by Maria of Aragon and Castile and lastly Eleanor of Austria.
+He first married Isabella of Aragon, Princess of Asturias, followed by her sister, Maria of Aragon, and lastly their niece, Eleanor of Austria.

 His descendants can be found in both reigning and non-reigning royal families all over Europe.

 This article deals with the children of Manuel I and in turn their senior heirs.